malthe/chameleon/docs/reference.rst

 the text contains unanticipated markup (eg.  text submitted via a web form), which is the reason that it is not the default.

+.. note:: The ``structure`` keyword exists to provide backwards
+          compatibility.
+In Chameleon, the ``structure:`` expression
+          type provides the same functionality (also for inline expressions).

 Examples
 ~~~~~~~~